 Holy Family Cathedral, Kuwait, Catholic cathedral in Kuwait City, Kuwait

-A large fresco behind the altar shows the Holy Family crossing the desert, while a replica of the Our Lady of Arabia statue connects it to the church in Ahmadi.
-These artistic elements link the cathedral to other sacred sites across the region.
+A large fresco behind the altar shows the Holy Family crossing the desert, and a replica of the Our Lady of Arabia statue links this cathedral to the church in Ahmadi.
+These two works connect this place to other sacred sites across the region.

 The community of curious travelers